skgag1216/Project-2/README.md

 ### Introduction
 This project is designed to conduct a presentation of business information or Business Intelligence by extracting, transforming, and loading data of restaurants and menus in the US that are partnered with Uber Eats.

 The purpose of this project was to build a database that demonstrates insights within various restaurants across the US.
-The database is built on by ingesting, combining, and restructuring data from our main data source into a conformed one Postgresql database.
+The database is built on by ingesting, combining, and restructuring data from our main data source into one Postgresql database in order to gain valuable insights.

 #### Questions to be answered:
 1. How many Restaurants are around the USA?